SimCmngs/PasswordManager-Implementation/README.md

 # 💻 Implementation:

 ### 1️⃣ Assessment/Preparation:
 I simulated the client's desktop environment by creating a virtual machine instance using `VMware`.
-This allowed me to conduct a trial run of installing the Password Manager, to make sure all of its features were functioning before deploying it for the client.
+This allowed me to do a trial run of installing the Password Manager, to make sure all of its features were functioning before deploying it for the client.

 [i.] <ins>**Mimic *Client's* desktop environment**</ins>